 According to the Uzbekistan legislation “permanent establishment” of the non-resident company for the tax purposes shall be understood as a place of commercial activity of the non-resident company in Uzbekistan or a representation thereof in Uzbekistan, either through a legal entity or an individual, irrespective of the fact if such representation leads to payment of Uzbekistan taxes or not.
 The permanent establishment is subject to registration with the Uzbekistan tax authorities.
 The permanent establishment shall occur automatically irrespective of the intention of the representative or the represented (parent) legal entity.
 From the beginning of 2007 the right to open bank accounts in Uzbekistan was granted to the permanent establishments.

-Our services in the sphere of Corporate Law and Commercial Vehicles
+Our law firm offers the following services in the sphere of Corporate Law and Commercial Vehicles

 - advising clients on a wide range of matters related to corporate law and commercial vehicles;